NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

 Accessing the G-Buffer in the ray generation shader is very convenient.
 The texture is declared as an array, and the offset from the first UAV declared in the descriptor heap is uased as an index, to get the desired texture.

+The data collected from the texture is then used for shadows, reflections and ambient occlusion.

 ### Ambient Occlusion

 Ambient occlusion was the simplest feature to implement, but it's a feature with a great impact.
 It requires generating a random point on a hemisphere, and tracing a ray in that direction.